A wonderful instrument: the Piano

 The "Grand" size

 These instruments have the frame and strings horizontally, with the strings extending away from the keyboard.
+This makes that this type needs a spacious room with high ceilings for proper resonance.

+Several sizes of grand exist.
 Manufacturers and models vary, but as a rough guide we can distinguish the "concert grand", approx. 3 m; the "grand", approx. 1,8; and the smaller "baby grand", which may a bit shorter than it is wide.

 I have heared of some owners of the'full size grand', stars as Elton John (a collector) and the french singer-songwriter Gilbert Bécaud.

-I want to mention here a memorable story of our french friend, who let build his house arround his piano.
-He putted down his piano where his living room has to come and let the guy's build up(carefully) the house arround his instrument.
+He let put his piano where his living room just had to come and let the guy's build (carefully) the house arround his instrument.

 The upright!